Tuteja-Lab/gen349_week_14_15/lecture/Week14_lecture.md

 #### Step 2a: Enter Verification code

-* Type the google authenticator (GA) code from the app on your device when "Verification code:" is prompted.
+* Type the MS Authenticator or google authenticator (GA) code from the app on your device when "Verification code:" is prompted.
 	* Note: No characters will show in the terminal while you are typing.

 <img src="/images/verify.PNG" width="490" height="125" />